 Atherosclerosis is the buildup of fatty plaques or layers of fat inside the arteries.
-This is often a later stage of arterial disease.
+This is just a later stage of arteriosclerosis.

 The sequence of events.
 Here is the sequence of events that causes artery disease:

-2. The weakness causes the body to coat the weakened artery on the inside with calcium plaques to prevent it from rupturing.
+2. The body coats the weakened arteries with calcium on the inside of the artery to prevent it from rupturing.
 Rupturing an artery is a health disaster than usually causes death.
 Anything is better than a ruptured artery!

-3. The calcium plaques, however, have at least two very bad effects.
+3. The calcium plaques, as they are called, have at least two harmful effects.
 First, the plaques reduce the inside diameter of the artery.
-Secondly, they harden the artery.
+Secondly, calcium is a hard mineral and the artery becomes less flexible.
 Arteries are supposed to be soft and flexible.

-The hardening of the artery causes high blood pressure because the artery cannot expand and contract each time the heart beats.
+4. The smaller diameter and hardening of the artery reduces blood flow and often raises blood pressure because the artery cannot expand and contract each time the heart beats.
 Also, when there is not enough blood flow, the body tries to pump more blood through the artery by raising the pressure of the blood.

 5. Reduced blood flow and high blood pressure cause:

-3. Death.
-A weakened artery, especially if the blood pressure is high, can break open and the bleeding is often fatal.
+- Death.
+A weakened artery, especially if the blood pressure is high, can break open and the loss of blood from the artery can be fatal.

 The medical profession blames smoking, diabetes, high cholesterol, high triglycerides, or other diseases for the problems of arteriosclerosis.
 However, they ignore the deeper causes, which are listed below: